 The Fairway markets itself based not only on its standard of accommodation but also on its extremely central location close to Kings Cross Station, St Pancras International, the British Museum and the British Library.
 We took care to shoot the elegant Georgian facade of the hotel and surrounding buildings during daylight, highlighting how peaceful it is for somewhere in the heart of London.
 It is no coincidence that the picture was taken with the street outside the hotel empty of traffic, yet a red London bus in the background.
 An image like this eloquently underlines that not only is the area around the hotel quiet but that it is convenient for public transport and iconic London sights.

-Contact us if you are interested in finding out more about our hotel photography services.
+Contact us if you are interested in finding out more about our services.